Blog Posts by Garrison, Levin-Epstein, Fitzgerald & Pirrotti, P.C.

 Read More

-This text originally appeared on Connecticut Employment Law Blog By Daniel Schwartz on June 26th, 2017 The Dialogue, a online conversation between yours truly and a prominent employee-side attorney, Nina Pirrotti, […]
+This text originally appeared on Connecticut Employment Law Blog By Daniel Schwartz on January 10th, 2018.
+After a break for the holidays, my long-running discussion with Nina Pirrotti, an employee-side […]

 Read More